Infernax

-Infernax is a 2D Metroidvania developed by Berzerk Studio and published by The Arcade Crew.
-It was released on February 14, 2022 for Nintendo Switch, PlayStation 4, Windows, Xbox One, Xbox Series X/S. The game follows the young Duke Alcedor, who finds his village overrun by monsters upon returning from the Crusades.
+Infernax is a Metroidvania video game developed by Berzerk Studio and published by The Arcade Crew.
+It was released on February 14, 2022, for Nintendo Switch, PlayStation 4, Windows, Xbox One, and Xbox Series X/S. The game follows the young Duke Alcedor, who finds his homeland of Upel overrun by monsters upon returning from the Crusades.
 Infernax received generally favorable reviews.
+An update to the game, Deux or Die, was released on April 5, 2023, in which another player can join in as Cervul the Squire.

 Gameplay

-Infernax is a 2D Metroidvania game where the player controls the young Duke Alcedor, who finds his village overrun by monsters upon returning from the Crusades.
-The player wields a shield and mace, which can be upgraded as the player progresses through the game.
-Players can also obtain a variety of magical spells, with some of which can be upgraded.
-Alcedor earns gold and experience points whenever he defeats an enemy.
-Gold is used to buy upgrades for equipment, while earning enough experience points allows players to increase their health, mana, or attack power.
+Infernax is a 2D Metroidvania game set in a dark fantasy world where the player controls Alcedor, while the second player controls Cervul; both of them find their homeland overrun by a sect of satanists and hordes of monsters upon returning from the Crusades.
+Alcedor wields a shield and a mace, while Cervul wields throwing axes, a crossbow, a pavise (shield), and a banner, along with using bandages to keep himself and Alcedor healed up; all of these weapons and armor can be upgraded as the player progresses through the game.
+Players can also obtain a variety of magical spells, with some being able to be upgraded.
+Players earn gold and experience points by defeating enemies, with gold being used to buy upgrades for equipment while experience points allow players to increase their health, mana (Alcedor only), or attack power.

-In Infernax, villages are places where players can accept quests and buy items from shops.
+Players can also visit several villages scattered throughout the game in order to buy items from shops or accept quests from villagers.
 Villages and their residents are also affected by the choices that players make throughout the game.
 The goal of Infernax is to defeat the enemies within five different castles and destroy the gems inside of them.
-Once the player destroys all five gems, the last castle is unlocked, containing the final boss of the game.
-Infernax features multiple endings, with the player's actions determining the ending they receive.
+Once players destroy all five gems, the last castle – the Urzon Citadel – is unlocked, containing the final boss of the game.
+Infernax features multiple endings, with the actions of the player determining the ending they receive: